tylerelias/FSAA-FinalProject/README.md

 calculations/ holds all loan calculations

 if streamlit run gives a weird error in the terminal, try deleting the credentials.toml file located in your streamlit directory (~/.streamlit by default)

+The files setup.sh, runtime.txt, procfile and .locales are necessary for the application to be deployed on Heroku